 Religion and Quasi-Religion

-The premise that sports constitute a form of popular religion is an acknowledged yet unpublicized aphorism.
+The premise that sports constitute a form of popular religion.
 Sports today play an unintended yet similar function as religion.
 Namely, to establish order, provide meaning, integrate individuals to a group and create a separate space and time dedicated to a special experience.
 This separate space/time is considered sacred, a suspension from ordinary space and time.

 I believe in the Church of Baseball.
 I’ve tried all of the major religions and most of the minor ones.
 I’ve worshipped Buddha, Allah Brahma, Vishnu, Siva, trees, mushrooms, and Isadora Duncan.

 I know things.
 For instance, there are 108 beads in a Catholic rosary and there are 108 stitches in a baseball.
 When I learned that I gave Jesus a chance.
 But it just didn’t work between us.
 The Lord laid too much guilt on me.